Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: The Harmonic Polynomial Cell method (HPC) with immersed free surface

-As every HP is a solution of the Laplace equation~(\ref{eq:Laplace}) which is linear, any linear combination of them is also solution of this equation.
-Thus, the goal now becomes to match the local expressions (LE) given by equation~(\ref{eq:interp}) such that every local expression is verified at each participating node.
+As every HP is a solution of the Laplace \cref{eq:Laplace} which is linear, any linear combination of them is also solution of this equation.
+Thus, the goal now becomes to match the local expressions (LE) given by \cref{eq:interp} : if this equation is satisfied at each node ($j=1,...,8$) of each macro-cell, a solution of the BVP is available everywhere.
 For that reason, macro-cells overlap each other.
 Note that this study deals with 2D problems, but the method can be extended to 3D cases as shown by~\citet{HPC:shao2014fully} considering cubic-like macro-cells with 27 nodes.

 The first objective is to determine the vector of coefficients $b_j, j=1,...,8$ for the selected macro-cell.
-Recalling that equation~(\ref{eq:interp}) should be verified at the location of each point of the macro-cell (with local index running from $1$ to $9$), this equation applied at the 8 neighboring nodes $(1-8)$ of the center yields:
+Recalling that \cref{eq:interp} should be verified at the location of each point of the macro-cell (with local index running from $1$ to $9$), this equation applied at the 8 neighboring nodes $(1-8)$ of the center yields:

 which represents, in vector notation, a relation between the vector of size 8 of the values of the potential $\phi_i$ at the outer nodes with the vector of size 8 of the $b_j$ coefficients.
-The 8x8 local matrix linking this two vectors is denoted $\tII{C}$, and defined by $C_{ij}=f_j(\tI{x}_i)$.
+The 8x8 local matrix linking these two vectors is denoted $\tII{C}$, and defined by $C_{ij}=f_j(\tI{x}_i)$.
 Note that $\tII{C}$ is defined geometrically, thus it only depends on the position of the outer nodes $i$ relatively to the position of the central node. $\tII{C}$ can be inverted and its inverse is denoted $\tII{C}^{-1}$.
 The $b_j$ coefficients are then obtained for the given macro-cell as a function of the potentials at the 8 neighboring nodes of the central node of that macro-cell:

-Injecting this result into the interpolation equation~(\ref{eq:interp}), a relation is found providing an approximation for the potential at any point located inside the macro-cell using the values of the potential of the eight surrounding nodes of the central node:
+Injecting this result into the interpolation \cref{eq:interp}, a relation is found providing an approximation for the potential at any point located inside the macro-cell using the values of the potential of the eight surrounding nodes of the central node:

 This equation will be referred to as local expression (LE) of the potential.
 It will be used to derive the boundary conditions equations and the fluid node equations that need to be solved in the BVP.
 Also note that this LE provides a really good interpolation function that can be used for every additional computation once the nodal values of the potential are known (\ie potential derivatives at the free surface or close to the body to compute the pressure field).